nlx-group/arct-rep-rev/reports/takelab.md

 [Reference Paper](https://www.aclweb.org/anthology/S18-1192/)

 ```
-No Source code available from the authors.
+No Source code was made available from the authors.
 ```